D'Arcy Wentworth Thompson (Galway): Works

 For his eldest son, Thompson wrote children's books illustrated by Charles H. Bennett, Nursery Nonsense, or Rhymes without Reason (1863–4), and Fun and Earnest, or Rhymes with Reason (1865).
 He wrote essays and poems in The Scotsman and Macmillan's Magazine, and sent translations from the Greek to The Museum.

 Family

-Thompson married twice: (1) in Edinburgh, in 1859, Fanny Gamgee (1840–1860), daughter of Joseph Gamgee and sister of Joseph Sampson Gamgee with whom he had one son, D'Arcy Wentworth Thompson the biologist; and (2) in Dublin, in 1866, Amy, daughter of William B. Drury, of Boden Park, co.
+Thompson married twice: (1) in Edinburgh, in 1859, Fanny Gamgee (1840–1860), daughter of Joseph Gamgee and sister of Joseph Sampson Gamgee with whom he had one son, D'Arcy Wentworth Thompson the biologist; and (2) in Dublin, in 1866, Agnes Emma (Amy), daughter of William Barker Drury, of Boden Park, Co.
 Dublin, by whom he had two sons and four daughters.